Guidance for groups on gaining local authority consent

 What does the Local Authority do?

-Local Authorities are not asked to approve your application; this responsibility lies with the Home Office.
+Local Authorities are not asked to approve your application, as this responsibility lies with the Home Office.
 They will need to complete the consent form to confirm that they give their consent for your application to be considered.
 This will mean that they:

-- Agree to the resettled family moving to your area once you have been approved.
-You will also need to accept the resettled family
+• Agree to the resettled family moving to your area once you have been approved.
+Your group will also need to accept the resettled family.

 When should we contact the Local Authority?